 Find a clinic near you

-The National Institute for Health and Clinical Excellence (NICE) has published guidance about hysteroscopic sterilisation.
-However, the technique is not yet widely available.
+The National Institute for Health and Care Excellence (NICE) has published guidance about hysteroscopic sterilisation.
+In the UK, the brand name of the hysteroscopic sterilisation technique is Essure.

 A narrow tube with a telescope at the end, called a hysteroscope, is passed through your vagina and cervix.
 A guidewire is used to insert a tiny piece of titanium metal (called a microinsert) into the hysteroscope, then into each of your fallopian tubes.
 This means that the surgeon does not need to cut into your body.